"Welcome to your newest addiction!"

 *Do not touch your extensions, the adhesive needs to stay drying in a specific place.

 *Do not get your extensions wet.
 Avoid taking a shower or bath until the next day.

 UV LIGHT CURED LASHES you can get wet immediatly

 First 48 hours:

-*You can shower, just make it a quick one that isn't too hot, also make sure the fan is on to avoid any steam.
+*You can shower, just make it a quick one that isn't too hot.

-Call with any questions on how to take care of your extensions or questions you have about getting them!
+Call or Text us with any questions on how to take care of your extensions or questions you may have about getting them!